How to Teach Your Dog to Come When You Call

 Has this ever happened to you?
 You call your dog by name over and over… to no avail.
 Then you open a can of food and voilà!
 Out of nowhere, you hear the pitter-patter of paws heading toward you at top speed.

-BUILDING A SOLID RECALL
+TEACH YOUR DOG A SOLID RECALL

 Step 1: INDOORS (with few distractions)